Learn About Licenses

-Define a customer’s experience, starting with the installation of the app, and identify ways to help them achieve their goals.
+Define a customer’s experience, starting with the installation of the solution, and identify ways to help them achieve their goals.

 Train your support staff on the Salesforce platform, and get them talking to customers.

-Work with your customers to understand any issues they experience with your app in their orgs.
+Work with your customers to understand any issues they experience with your solution in their orgs.
 In this module, we give you tools that make this process easier.